Helicobacter pylori and Cancer

 Although immune cells that normally recognize and attack invading bacteria accumulate near sites of H. pylori infection, they are unable to reach the stomach lining.
-In addition, H. pylori has developed ways of interfering with local immune responses, making them ineffective in eliminating the bacteria (1, 2).
+In addition, H. pylori has developed ways of interfering with local immune responses, making them ineffective in eliminating this bacterium (1, 2).

-H. pylori has coexisted with humans for many thousands of years and infection with the bacterium is common.
+H. pylori has coexisted with humans for many thousands of years, and infection with this bacterium is common.
 The Centers for Disease Control and Prevention (CDC) estimates that approximately two-thirds of the world’s population harbors the bacterium, with infection rates much higher in developing countries than in developed nations.

 Although H. pylori infection does not cause illness in most infected people, it is a major risk factor for peptic ulcer disease and is responsible for the majority of ulcers of the stomach and upper small intestine.
-The National Institute of Diabetes and Digestive and Kidney Diseases has more information about H. pylori and peptic ulcer disease.
+More information about H. pylori and peptic ulcer disease is available from the National Institute of Diabetes and Digestive and Kidney Diseases.

 In 1994, the International Agency for Research on Cancer classified H. pylori as a carcinogen, or cancer-causing agent, in humans, despite conflicting results at the time.
-Since then, colonization of the stomach with H. pylori has been increasingly accepted as an important cause of stomach cancer and of gastric mucosa-associated lymphoid tissue (MALT) lymphoma (see Questions 2–7).
-Infection with the bacteria is also associated with a reduced risk of esophageal adenocarcinoma (see Questions 6–8).
+Since then, it has been increasingly accepted that colonization of the stomach with H. pylori is an important cause of gastric cancer and of gastric mucosa-associated lymphoid tissue (MALT) lymphoma (see Questions 2–5,7,9).
+Infection with H. pylori is also associated with a reduced risk of esophageal adenocarcinoma (see Questions 4–6).

-Spread of H. pylori is thought to occur through contaminated food and water or through direct mouth-to-mouth contact.
+H. pylori is thought to spread through contaminated food and water and through direct mouth-to-mouth contact.
 In most populations, the bacterium is first acquired during childhood.
-Children living in crowded conditions and with a lower socioeconomic status are more likely to become infected.
+Infection is more likely in children living in poverty, in crowded conditions, and in areas with poor sanitation.

 What is gastric cancer?